launchdarkly/dotnet-server-sdk-redis/README.md

         Install-Package LaunchDarkly.Client.Redis

-   Or, if you require a strong-named assembly:
+   Or, if you require a strong-named assembly (note that this will result in a transitive dependency on StackExchange.Redis.StrongName, rather than StackExchange.Redis):

         Install-Package LaunchDarkly.Client.Redis.StrongName